1974–75 S.L. Benfica season: Season summary

 Benfica started the new season trying to recover the title lost to Sporting in the past season.
 Fernando Cabrita was replaced by Milorad Pavić, who was the second choice to Miljan Miljanić.
 Miljanić initially agreed with the club, but in March 1973, he back-tracked on his word, so he could sign with Real Madrid.
 Pavić, the former teacher of Miljanić, signed a 2-year deal on 22 April.
 Three days later, the Carnation Revolution changed the course of the country.
 In the transfer market, Benfica made almost no new signings but also only had three departures, Rui Rodrigues and Zeca, being the more noteworthy.
 The pre-season began on 19 July, with Pavić arriving to Portugal later in the same day.
 The first training sessions were in Serra da Estrela, before the club embarked on a tour in Mexico and United States in early August.
 Afterwards, they competed in the Trofeo Ciudad de Sevilla and the Independence Cup in Brazil.

 Benfica started their league campaign with victories against Belenenses and Farense, reaching top of the table, ex aequo with Porto.
 On match-day 3, they dropped their first points, in a home draw with Olhanense.
 They reacted by winning their following two league matches, while also easily progressing in the Cup Winners' Cup.
 On 13 October, Benfica visited Estádio do Bessa to play Boavista and drew 0–0.
 That resulted in them being caught in first place by Vitória de Guimarães and Porto.
 A week later, Benfica lost at home with Porto by 1–0 and dropped to third place, two points shy of leaders Porto and Guimarães.
 They reacted positively to the loss and won their next four Primeira Divisão matches, retaking first place albeit shared with Porto.
 Both had 18 points.
 In Europe, Benfica qualified for the quarter-finals, after eliminating Carl Zeiss Jena in the second round.
 Off the field, Benfica lost Eusébio to injury, as he underwent his six operation to his left knee.

 On match-day 12, Benfica drew 0–0 with Oriental and dropped to second, a point from leaders Porto.
 In the final three matches of December, Benfica won the first but drew the others.
-First with Sporting on the 22, for the Derby de Lisboa, and then on the 29, with União de Tomar.
+First with Sporting on the 22, for the Lisbon derby, and then on the 29, with União de Tomar.
 Benfica lapped the first half of the season in second place with three points less than leaders Porto.